 Spring Roundup Week at Tombstone Monument Ranch/47 Ranch

-We offer an opportunity to take part in an authentic cattle roundup, in a unique setting, where historic and modern methods of ranching combine to make this a once in a lifetime experience.
+We offer another opportunity to take part in an authentic cattle roundup.
+This unique setting combines both historic and modern methods of ranching to make this a once in a lifetime experience.

 This ranch is the perfect blend of old and new.
 The Moroneys are among the first in the United States to breed Criollo Cattle; the cattle that Columbus brought to the New World on his second voyage.
-The cattle then remained isolated in the Copper Canyon area of Mexico where the Tarahumara Indians used them as oxen, for meat and milk.
-Genetic testing has shown that the herd now owned by the ranch has remained pure Spanish cattle.
-This breed has several unique and important characteristics that includes, disease and predator resistance, ability to thrive on scarce forage, natural and easy birthing, healthy fat and surprisingly tender beef right off the range (No unhealthy feed lots needed).
-The 47 ranch uses cutting edge technology and doctoral students to study the grazing patterns, feed and the results then found in the 100% natural beef they produce.
+The cattle then remained isolated in the Copper Canyon area of Mexico where the Tarahumara Indians used them as working oxen, and for meat and milk.
+Genetic testing has shown that the herd now owned by the ranch has remained pure Spanish.
+The Criollo breed has several unique and important characteristics that include, disease and predator resistance, ability to thrive on scarce forage, natural and easy birthing, healthy fat and surprisingly tender beef right off the range (No unhealthy feed lots needed).
+The 47 ranch uses cutting edge technology and doctoral students to study the grazing patterns, feed, and the results then found in the 100% natural beef they produce.
 Still all the cattle work is done the old way, quietly, calmly, and slowly.
 All intended to keep cattle stress to a minimum and growth maximized.
 The 47 Ranch is also completely sustainable; off the grid, totally depending on solar and wind power.
 The Moroneys also raise Churro Sheep; the original Spanish Sheep.
 Lamb is produced and Wool is sheared and used in Deb’s hand woven blankets and other traditional wool products.

 The Moroneys are 30 plus year veterans of cattle ranching in Arizona who are using today’s technology to make the traditional ranching techniques of the late 19th and early 20th century work in a sustainable and healthy way in the modern world.

-This 6 night Roundup, cattle work, and riding experience includes:
+This 4-night Roundup, cattle work, and riding experience includes:

--4 days of Roundup and cattle work at the 47 Ranch.
+- 3 days of Roundup and cattle work at the 47 Ranch

-The 47 Ranch Roundup will include gathering, driving, branding, ear-tagging, and other cattle work.
-A Tombstone Monument Ranch wrangler will be on the Roundup, but riders will be on their own at times and expected to follow the “rules of the ranch” and basic cattle working principles learned at TMR.
+The 47 Ranch Roundup will include gathering, driving and other cattle work, for example branding, ear tagging etc. A Tombstone Monument Ranch wrangler will be on the Roundup, but riders will be on their own at times and expected to follow the “rules of the ranch” and basic cattle working principles learned at TMR.
 The 47 Ranch Cowboys/Cowgirls will be in charge at all times and will guide you throughout.

-You don’t need to be an expert but should be comfortable loping and controlling a horse on their own.
+You don’t need to be an expert but should be comfortable controlling a horse on their own.